Sinisterj12/RDSCore/RDSCoreFrontEnd/README.md

 - **WebSockets**: Real-time updates and notifications across the system.

 This architecture allows for a scalable and maintainable system, facilitating future enhancements and integrations.

+## Additional Notes

+- Remember to review the shared folder for any reusable components.
+- Check the current challenges section for areas to focus on when you return.